 A person who is very large may not fit into the opening of a conventional CT scanner or may be over the weight limit—usually 450 pounds—for the moving table.

 Patients who are extremely overweight or who have abnormal heart rhythms are usually not good candidates for this test because image quality may be compromised.

-Although coronary CTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
+Although CCTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
 Unlike CTA, which is only a diagnostic test, coronary angiography can be used for both diagnosis and treatment in a single session.
 If a narrowing or blockage is found during a CCTA, it cannot be treated at the same time.
 Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CCTA because they are more likely to need treatment.

 CCTA is often not useful in patients with many areas of old, calcified (hardened) plaque, which is often the case in older patients.